Sustainable-Sanitation-Alliance/newsbox/README.md

 ## 3.2.
 Item tags inside your RSS feed
-The following information is available within an item of a channel
+The following information needs to be provided within an item of your channel

 **title**
 Title of the feed entry as it should be displayed on the external web pages.
 Maximum length of 256 characters